busybox42/evilapi/README.md

 ## Introduction

-EvilAPI is a deliberately mischievous API, developed with for questionable purposes.
+EvilAPI is a versatile collection of utilities designed for email and security research.
 This project is intended for educational and demonstration purposes only.

 ## Table of Contents